MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

 \subsubsection{Gas-phase and total iron-to-oxygen abundance}

 We derived the gas-phase (Fe/O)$_{\text{gas}}$ abundance from the \FeIIIL emission line.
-First, we infer the Fe$^{++}$/O$^{+}$ relative abundance from the \FeIIIL/\OII[3728] ratio, assuming T=\Tii and the density derived from the \SII doublet, which we then correct assuming the ICF(Fe) scheme provided by \cite{Rodriguez_Rubin_Fe_ICF_2005} based on the degree of ionisation measured by O$^{++}$/O$^+$, obtaining log(Fe/O)$_{\text{gas}}$ = $-2.09\pm0.06$.
-Furthermore, we derive the gas-phase Fe/N abundance by combining (Fe/O)$_{\text{gas}}$ with N/O, obtaining log(Fe/N)$_{\text{gas}} = -0.92\pm0.08$.
+First, we infer the Fe$^{++}$/O$^{+}$ relative abundance from the \FeIIIL/\OII[3728] ratio, assuming T=\Tii and the density derived from the \SII doublet, which we then correct assuming the ICF(Fe) scheme provided by \cite{Rodriguez_Rubin_Fe_ICF_2005} based on the degree of ionization measured by O$^{++}$/O$^+$, obtaining log(Fe/O)$_{\text{gas}}$ = $-2.07\substack{+0.06 \\ -0.07}$.
+Furthermore, we derive the gas-phase Fe/N abundance by combining (Fe/O)$_{\text{gas}}$ with N/O, obtaining log(Fe/N)$_{\text{gas}} = -0.93\substack{+0.07 \\ -0.08}$.

-We note that the determination of Fe abundance in the ISM is subject to several uncertainties, mostly related to the effect of iron depletion onto dust grains and to the correction of unseen ionisation states.
-In particular, the ICF for Fe$^{++}$, either based on photoionisation models or on direct observations of emission from Fe$^+$, Fe$^{3+}$, and Fe$^{4+}$ ions, is affected by large scatter \citep{Rodriguez_Rubin_Fe_ICF_2005, izotov_chemical_2006}.
-Other sources of uncertainty include uncertainties in Fe atomic parameters, and the effects of dust depletion, which can dramatically alter the observed metal abundances, especially for the most refractory elements \citep[e.g][]{DeCia_dust_LyA_absorbers_2016, Roman-Duval_METAL_dust_depletion_2022}.
-For example, in the Milky Way ISM, 90-to-99\% of Fe is missing from the gas-phase but incorporated into dust \citep{jenkins_depletion_2009}.
-For a more thorough discussion on the systematics associated with the ICF choice and other sources of uncertainties in the nebular Fe abundance measurement we refer to the discussion in \citealt{Mendez-Delgado_Fe_O_2024}.
-Here, we conservatively account for such systematic uncertainties by incorporating an additional $20\%$ relative uncertainty on the ICF(Fe$^{++}$), delivering a final, fiducial estimate of log(Fe/O)$_{\text{gas}} = -2.09\pm0.21$ and log(Fe/N)$_{\text{gas}} = -0.92\pm0.22$.
+The determination of Fe abundance in the ISM is subject to several uncertainties, mostly related to the effect of iron depletion on dust grains and to the correction of unseen ionization states.
+In particular, the ICF for Fe$^{++}$, based on photoionization models or on direct observations of emission from Fe$^+$, Fe$^{3+}$, and Fe$^{4+}$ ions, is affected by large scatter \citep{Rodriguez_Rubin_Fe_ICF_2005, izotov_chemical_2006}.
+Other sources of uncertainty include uncertainties in the atomic parameters of Fe, and the effects of dust depletion, which can dramatically alter the observed metal abundances, especially for the most refractory elements \citep[e.g.,][]{DeCia_dust_LyA_absorbers_2016, Roman-Duval_METAL_dust_depletion_2022}.
+For example, in the Milky Way ISM, 90 to 99\% Fe is missing from the gas-phase but incorporated into the dust \citep{jenkins_depletion_2009}.
+For a more thorough discussion of the systematics associated with the choice of ICF and other sources of uncertainties in the measurement of nebular Fe abundance, we refer to the discussion in \citealt{Mendez-Delgado_Fe_O_2024}.
+Here, we conservatively account for such systematic uncertainties by incorporating an additional relative uncertainty of $20\%$ on the ICF(Fe$^{++}$), providing a final fiducial estimate of log(Fe/O)$_{\text{gas}} = -2.07\substack{+0.14 \\ -0.15}$ and log(Fe/N)$_{\text{gas}} = -0.93\substack{+0.15 \\ -0.15}$.